 I wonder how many people around the city can actually visualise the scale of growth anticipated at Addenbrooke’s and the Biomedical Campus?
-In the last couple of weeks, the GCP has published its Cambridge Biomedical Campus Transport Needs Review.
+In the last couple of weeks, the Greater Cambridge Partnership (GCP) has published its Cambridge Biomedical Campus Transport Needs Review.
 What it reveals about the transport challenge is jaw-dropping.

 There are already over 40,000 trips into and out of the site each day.
 Growth in the next five years is set to generate an additional 30–40%, as Royal Papworth, Abcam and Astra Zeneca take up occupancy.
 A massive extra 4,000 journeys will apparently be piled on to the morning peak alone, and we know it only takes a small increase to create gridlock.